billdueber/marc2solr_example/README.markdown

 ## Speeding things up even more with threach

-It's possible to speed things up even more by using even more threads to do the marc->solrdocument translation process.
+It's possible to speed things up even more by using even more threads to do the marc->Solrdocument translation process.
 By specifying multiple work threads in your configuration section and changing the main loop to use `threach` instead of `each` (just comment/uncomment out the appropriate lines) you can get a big speed increase.

 There are some issues with using `threach`:
 * `threach`, however, doesn't deal with thrown errors very well, so if you expect you'll have exceptions that aren't caught, you might end up with a silent deadlock and nothing to do but hit Ctrl-C. This is the big one.
 * The reported number of records indexed will almost certainly not match reality.
-Check your solr admin panel for that.
+Check your Solr admin panel for that.

 Having said all that, I use `threach` in production with no problems; just program defensively.